algosup/2024-2025-project-3-quickest-path-team-2/documents/management/documents/communication_plan.md

 ## Team Communication

 Our team conducts meetings every days we are all together.
-This meetings serves to:
+These meetings serve to:
 - Review the accomplishments of the previous workday.
 - Plan the objectives for the current day.
 - Makes sure everyone is at the same page on the project.